Smith Wesson Brands Net Income

 Currently Active Assets on Macroaxis

-Is Leisure Products space expected to grow?
-Or is there an opportunity to expand the business' product line in the future?
+Is there potential for Leisure Products market expansion?
+Will Smith introduce new products?
 Factors like these will boost the valuation of Smith Wesson.
 If investors know Smith will grow in the future, the company's valuation will be higher.
-The financial industry is built on trying to define current growth potential and future valuation accurately.
+Understanding fair value requires weighing current performance against future potential.
 All the valuation information about Smith Wesson listed above have to be considered, but the key to understanding future value is determining which factors weigh more heavily than others.

 Quarterly Earnings Growth (0.60) | Dividend Share 0.52 | Earnings Share 0.21 | Revenue Per Share | Quarterly Revenue Growth (0.04) |